pyne/ans2012/pres/pyne_ans2012_pres.rst

 What is PyNE's Purpose?
 ==============================
-As a free & open project, we want people (grad students) to stop *constantly* reinventing the wheel. |no-wheel|
+As a BSD-licensed project, we want people (grad students) to stop *constantly* reinventing the wheel. |no-wheel|

 .. break